It’s the beginning of another fantastic New Year and how many of us have made those promises to change something we do or a behaviour we have?

 - Become accountable to others – Make it public.
 Tell family, friends, those on your social media contact lists what it is you’re aiming to achieve and give them updates on your success.
 As a coach, it’s amazing how my clients achieve what they set as a result of making promises to me.

 - Reward achievements – No matter how small or large, set rewards along your path.
 When you hit a target, reward yourself.
+Plan these in so it helps you keep to that all important time scale.

 - Handle Failings – Remember, you are creating new habits, it’s reported that it takes 21 days to create new habits and 6 months for it to become part of your psyche, so there is a likelihood that you may slip up along the way.
 It is imperative not to berate yourself over this, get up, dust yourself down and get back on with it.
 Much like I had to when I didn’t write as many workshops as I thought I would have done in the time I set myself.